 L.A.
 Rising: SoCal Artists Before 1980

-published by The California/International Arts Foundation’s New Encyclopedia
+The California/International Arts Foundation’s New Encyclopedia

-written and edited by Lyn Kienholz and overseen by Joan Weinstein, Associate Director, Getty Foundation
+Overseen by Joan Weinstein, Associate Director, Getty Foundation

 In Los Angeles, Lyn Kienholz is known within the art world as a hostess extraordinaire.
 Since 1974, the year after her divorce from the Pop sculptor Ed Kienholz, she has entertained and connected countless California painters, sculptors, writers, politicians, and museum curators at her home in the Hollywood Hills.
 Yet her target audience is often the world beyond Los Angeles, where she felt the work of California artists was underappreciated.
 Working through the California/ International Arts Foundation, which she set up in 1981, she has originated 13 shows of California artists and architects that have toured internationally, compiled dozens of artist interviews at her two Web sites, and helped organize and finance dozens of films, books, and shows.